Singaporebrides | Weddings 101

 Congrats!
 You’ve popped the question and are now officially engaged to the love of your life!
 But wait, what’s next?

 If you’re as lost as I was when I got engaged over three years ago, don’t worry, we’re here to guide you.
 Now that the surprise proposal and feelings of nervousness and happiness have settled down, it’s time to turn your attention to the more serious aspects of your upcoming marriage, such as making it official at the Registry of Marriages (ROM).
 Before you take the next step, read up on our guide to everything you need to know about registering your marriage, including the latest changes to the verification of documents and statutory declaration process, and how you receive your official marriage certificate!

-First things first, you need to submit a marriage application, and you can do so online at the Registry of Marriages website, at the onsite Internet kiosks located at the ROM office or at Citizen Connect Centres (CCC).
+First things first, you need to submit a marriage application, and you can do so online via the Registry of Marriages’s marriage application e-Service, at the onsite Internet kiosks located at the ROM Office or at Citizen Connect Centres (CCC).

 However, do take note that you can only do so at least 21 days or up to three months before the date of solemnisation.
 Refer to ROM’s homepage if you are unsure on the earliest and latest date you are able to apply for the Notice of Marriage.

-2. Things You Need to Submit a Marriage ApplicationCarissa and Keith’s Intimate Wedding at Zafferano with A Relationship Gallery Wall by Natalie Wong Photography
+2. Things You Need to Submit a Marriage ApplicationPei Xuan and Thing Zhou’s Romantic Modern Wedding at Entire French Dining by Manoj Photography

 Before you proceed to submit a marriage application, make sure you have these essential information and/or documents with you: